Kuiper-belt/colibri-coding-challenge/README.md

 ### Install Java on Ubuntu (WSL)

-Add instructions here!!!

-PySpark requires Java to run.
+- PySpark requires Java to run.
 You can install OpenJDK if it's not already installed:
+    ```bash
     sudo apt install -y openjdk-11-jdk
+    ```

-You can verify the Java installation with:
+- You can verify the Java installation with:
+    ```bash
     java -version
+    ```

 ### Install Python 3.10 on Ubuntu (WSL)

 If you are on Ubuntu in WSL and need Python 3.10, follow these steps: